Artist Nikki Douthwaite has been featured in several UK newspapers this week. She creates likenesses of iconic celebrities from hole punch dots.

 ‘Remembering Marilyn’, a display of about 30 photos by Ed Feingersh, will open on Sunday, September 9th, at 5pm at the Drkrm Gallery in Los Angeles (pronounced ‘darkroom’.)
 Admission is free and the exhibition will run through to October 14.

-Actor Joseph Gordon-Levitt first found fame as teenage alien, Tommy Solomon, in the 1990s sitcom, Third Rock From the Sun.
+Actor Joseph Gordon-Levitt first found fame as a teenage alien in the 1990s sitcom, Third Rock From the Sun.
 More recently, he has starred in 500 Days of Summer, Inception, and The Dark Knight Rises.

 Later this year he will play Abraham Lincoln’s son alongside Daniel Day-Lewis in Steven Spielberg’s ambitious bio-pic, Lincoln.
 According to Film News, Levitt has praised MM in the UK’s Company magazine: